PvPClt/project/album_en.md

 ![](Images/En_Album_01.jpg)

-Russian military enlistment office.
+A military enlistment office in a Russian town.
 Two officers sit at a desk, facing a pop singer.

 **First officer:**